ShiningBreaD/Out-turn/README.md

 # Out-turn
-Out-turn is simple 2D Unity game about manufacturing control.
+Out-turn is simple 2D Unity reigns-like game about manufacturing control.
 This game was made for a hackathon in 2 days.

 # The idea